nelkinda/uropia-tax-calculator-assignment/README.md

 ## Expected Outcome
 * The above examples (specifications) should be converted into executable tests using Cucumber and Gherkin.
-* The solution follows 4 Rules of Simple Design
+* The solution follows 4 Rules of Simple Design.
-* The solution is TDDd, and should have good test coverage.
+* Use Test Driven Development.
+The solution should have good test coverage.
 The template already contains Jacoco which can be used to check the code coverage.
 * Static code analysis tools are enabled by default to ensure good code quality.
 * Makefile is provided as a wrapper for Gradle with all essential commands to build, test and run the code.
 Feel free to modify it as per your requirement.